hansliss/createetest/README.md

 # createetest
 Create exposure test file for the Sparkmaker FHD

+## NOTE: This currently creates a print file with multiple [move Z axis to top] commands at the end, causing the Sparkmaker to keep hitting the top of the Z axis.
+If you need to use the program, edit out those MOVE commands before printing!

 ## How to use this
 Here's an example, assuming you want to test eight different exposure times from 8s to 15s: